Find Business Schools

 • Dispense medical devices or drugs, and calculate dosages and provide instructions as necessary.

-When polled, Clinical Research Coordinators say the following skills are most frequently used in their jobs:
+These are the skills Clinical Research Coordinators say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.